Depression

 • Feeling hopeless and helpless

-• Loss of self-worth
+• Feeling a loss of self-worth

-• Inability to control negative thoughts
+• Having an inability to control negative thoughts

-• Loss of appetite or overeating
+• Experiencing a loss of appetite or overeating

 • Feeling irritable or easily frustrated